artem-zinnatullin/qualitymatters/README.md

 * Developer Settings Menu where you can enable/disable [Stetho](http://facebook.github.io/stetho/), [LeakCanary](https://github.com/square/leakcanary), etc. See full list below (feel free to add more tools!).
 * MVP, RxJava, Dagger 2, Retrofit 2 and so on.

-You can download apk from the [releases page](https://github.com/artem-zinnatullin/qualitymatters/releases).

 ---
 >Made with ❤️ by Artem Zinnatullin [https://twitter.com/artem_zin](https://twitter.com/artem_zin).